project-chip/connectedhomeip/docs/guides/darwin.md

-Please see documentation about `-[HMAccessory matterNodeID]` [here](https://developer.apple.com/documentation/homekit/hmaccessory/matternodeid-5zfqo) in order to use Matter.framework to interact with Matter Devices in Apple Home.
+Please see documentation about `-[HMAccessory matterNodeID]` [here](https://developer.apple.com/documentation/homekit/hmaccessory/matternodeid-5zfqo) which allows you to use Matter.framework to interact with Matter Devices directly that are paired into Apple Home.

 ## Apple Home Development Guide